This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Instructions

-- In a small bowl, combine the ground fennel, dried oregano, dried thyme, salt, and black pepper.
+- Prepare the pork: In a small bowl, combine the ground fennel, dried oregano, dried thyme, salt, and black pepper.
 Set the prepared shoulder in a 4-quart slow cooker and rub the mixture all over the pork shoulder.
 To the slow cooker, add the head of garlic, Worcestershire sauce, and the giardiniera with the brine, reserving 2 tbsp of the brine for the dressing.
-Set the slow cooker and cook until the meat is tender and falls apart easily, 6-8 hours.1 tsp dried thyme, ½ tsp dried oregano, 1 tsp freshly ground black pepper, 2 tsp kosher salt, 1 head garlic, 1 tbsp Worcestershire sauce, 1 12-oz jar giardiniera (reserve 2 tbsp brine for dressing), 2 lb pork shoulder
+Set the slow cooker and cook until the meat is tender and falls apart easily, 6-8 hours.
+Once the meat is cooked, shred it into small pieces and return to the slow cooker with the liquid.1 tsp dried thyme, ½ tsp dried oregano, 1 tsp freshly ground black pepper, 2 tsp kosher salt, 1 head garlic, 2 lbs pork shoulder, 1 tbsp Worcestershire sauce, 1 12-oz jar giardiniera (reserve 2 tbsp brine for dressing), 1 ½ tsp fennel seed

-- In a medium bowl, combine the dried oregano, red chili flakes, dried thyme, salt, black pepper, reserved giardiniera brine, and olive oil.
+- Prepare the greens: In a medium bowl, combine the dried oregano, red chili flakes, dried thyme, salt, black pepper, reserved giardiniera brine, and olive oil.
 Whisk to combine and add the greens, tossing to combine.½ tsp dried oregano, ¼ tsp red pepper flakes, ¼ tsp dried thyme, ½ tsp kosher salt, ¼ tsp freshly ground black pepper, 2 tbsp giardiniera brine, ¼ cup olive oil, 3 cups loose greens

 - Preheat the oven to 375°F.

-- Slice the loaf of French bread in half horizontally.
+- Prepare the sandwich: Slice the loaf of French bread in half horizontally.
 Place the halves cut side up on a parchment-lined baking sheet.
 Drizzle the bread with olive oil, and sprinkle with salt and black pepper.
 Toast in the preheated oven until the bread is beginning to brown and slightly dry, 6-8 minutes.2 tbsp olive oil, ¼ tsp kosher salt, ¼ tsp freshly ground black pepper, 1 loaf French bread

 - Once toasted, remove the bread from the oven and add the desired amount of meat to the bottom half of the bread.
 Sprinkle the meat with half of the shredded cheese and sprinkle the top half loaf of the bread with the remaining shredded cheese.
 Return the sandwich to the oven until the cheese is melted, 6-8 minutes.6 oz fontina cheese